 Forncett St Peter smockmill

-Forncett St Peter smockmill stood on the west side of Mill Lane.
-In 1850 the mill was using a pair of common sails and a pair of patent sails to drive two pairs of stones, a flour mill and jumper.
+Forncett St Peter smockmill stood on the west side of Mill Lane and was built with common sails.
+In 1850 the mill was using one pair of common sails and one pair of patent sails to drive two pairs of stones, a flour mill and jumper.
 However, by 1867 the remaining two common sails had been exchanged for patent sails.

 John King of Forncett St Peter made a will on 5th July 1802 and it was proved on 18th November 1802.
 John King's wife Frances and their son James King were appointed as executors.